harshap679/Blog-Website/README.md

 # Blog-Website
-# Creating a blog by taking inspitation from a famous anime called Naruto.
+# Creating a blog by taking inspiration from a famous anime called Naruto.